Meigumikato/practice/README.md

 # practice
-use rust and cpp resolve algorithm problem
+use rust and cpp solve algorithm